Al-Qaeda in Yemen claims deadly naval base shooting in Florida - Mash Viral

-CAIRO – The Al-Qaeda site in Yemen claimed responsibility for the fatal shooting at the Pensacola Naval Air Station on Sunday by an aviation student from Saudi Arabia.
+CAIRO (AP) – The Al-Qaeda site in Yemen claimed responsibility on Sunday for the fatal shooting at the Pensacola Naval Air Station by an aviation student from Saudi Arabia.

 The shooter, 2nd lieutenant Mohammed Saeed Alshamrani, was a member of the Saudi Air Force in training at the base.
 He opened fire in a classroom on December 6, killing three people and injuring two Sheriff’s deputies before one of the deputies killed him.
 Eight others were also injured.